mandalsayantan/mandalsayantan.github.io/_pages/conferences.md

 **Mandal, S. (2023).** Ghosts in the Cell: Neural Substrates for Phonological Features.
 2nd PhonolEEGy Conference, University of Massachusetts, Amherst, USA.

-**Mandal, S. (2023)** How Flat Can Phonology Be?.
+**Mandal, S. (2023)** Can Phonology be Completely Flat?.
 French Phonology Network (RFP) Annual Conference, 2023, Niece, France.

-**Mandal, S. (2023).** Ghosts in the Cells: From Vibrations in the Ear to Abstractions in the Brain.
+**Mandal, S. (2023).** Phonological Primes: From Vibrations in the Ear to Abstractions in the Brain.
 Cluster on Language Research Symposium, UC Davis, USA.

 **Mandal, S. (2023).** Implications of a Completely Flat Phonology.
 Twelfth North American Phonology Conference (NAPhCxii), Université Concordia, Montreal, Quebec.